top of page

 Click on Create Volume.

-Step 8: In the same Volume Tab, we observe that the DATA2 volume is in available state and the root volume of new server is in in-use state.
+In the same Volume Tab, we observe that the DATA2 volume is in the available state and the Root volume of the new server is in the in-use state.

-Step 9: Go to Volumes.
-Select the DATA volume.
+Go to Volumes.
+Select the DATA2 volume.
 Go to Action -> Attach Volume.

-In the pop up window select your newly created instance in the Instance text field.
-Click on Attach button.
+Select your newly created instance in the Instance text field.
+Keep the rest as default.
+Finally, Click the Attach Volume.

-Thus the volume restored in a new availaibility zone through snapshot is attached to an instance in that AZ successfully.
+Thus, the volume restored in a new availability zone through a snapshot is attached to an instance in that AZ successfully.

-Note: If you no longer need this instance and the volume make sure to terminate the instance and delete the volume as well as snapshots.
+Note: If you no longer need this instance and the Volume, make sure to terminate the instance and delete the volume and snapshot.

 Was this document helpful?
 How can we make this document better.
 Please provide your insights.
 You can download PDF version for reference.